mbponline/stream-proxy/README.md

 }
 ```

-## New in v1.0.0
+## New in v1.0.1

-- Initial release
+- Retarget to support both .NET Core 2.0 and .NET Framework 4.6.2.

 ## Version History